alvinhuhhh/LARKY_FireWatch_SCDFXIBM/README.md

 After running the python script, it will compare the photo against our model trained to identify fires in photos.
 The script will then output a "location_1.png" and "status_1.txt" to the "detector_src/tflite_interpreter/basic/model/output" directory.

-The "status_1.txt" will contain a "1" if a fire is detected in the photo, or a "0" if the fire is not detector.
+The "status_1.txt" will contain a "1" if a fire is detected in the photo, or a "0" if the fire is not detected.
 The "location_1.png" file will contain the original photo with the detection frame to show whether there is a fire.
 #
 #### Upload Script